P1GFX/P1GFX.github.io/pages/100daysofart.md

 Due to the difficulty I had, I only made the downward-running animation.
 In the future, I may make the left-, right-, and upward ones as well.

-Tommorrow we'll be returning to the normal order.
+Tommorrow I'll be returning to the normal order.

 ## Day 6
 ### A New Spark!